 In most cases, an insurance company will pay the judgment within a short time after the jury renders its verdict, unless the company plans to appeal the decision.
 Insurance companies are aware of the penalties for not paying a judgment; therefore, they typically pay within a month or two in order to avoid any further litigation costs.
 If a defendant and/or the insurance company refuses to pay a judgment, there are several legal options we have to compel a party to pay the judgment.

 Do You Have Questions About a Car Accident Settlement?

 Because each car accident case is different, our car accident attorney is happy to answer your questions about your specific case.
-It is our desire to help accident victims receive compensation for their injuries and other damages in the most effective and efficient manner possible.
+It is our desire to help injured people receive compensation for their injuries and other damages in the most effective and efficient manner possible.
 In other words, we want to help you recover compensation for your claim in the quickest and least expensive manner possible.